Opening Words, Fall 2008

 Whose am I?

-Excerpted from "Remind Us Again, Brave Friends," Victoria Safford's sermon at the 2008 General Assembly Service of the Living Tradition.
-See sidebar for a link to the complete text.
+Excerpted from "Remind Us Again, Brave Friends," Victoria Safford's sermon at the 2008 General Assembly Service of the Living Tradition. see below for a link to the complete text.